Download the Jane mobile app!📱

 I’m a graduate of Georgian College, where I studied the various techniques and applications of ma...
 Read More

-Bachelor of Science (B.Sc.) from the University of Guelph in Human Biology with a minor in Psycho...
-Read More
+I received my Bachelor of Science degree from the University of Guelph in 1992, where I majored in Human Biology with a minor in Psychology.

 Select a treatment from the list on the left